Main page Sep. 24

 The Joke's On You, Part I: The Al Smith Dinner

-In 1960, John F. Kennedy and Richard Nixon both appeared at the Alfred E. Smith Memorial Foundation Dinner, and exchanged in some good-natured ribbing of one another.
-That set a custom, and in most presidential election cycles since then, the nominees of the two major parties have attended the black-tie event.
+In 1960, John F. Kennedy and Richard Nixon both appeared at the Alfred E. Smith Memorial Foundation Dinner, and exchanged some good-natured ribbing of one another.
+That set a custom, and in most presidential election cycles since then, the nominees of the two major parties have attended the white-tie event.
 The exchange of good-natured banter is considered a testament to the notion that while there are partisan differences, everyone's on the same team, and civility is a virtue.
 Oh, and the evening raises money for Catholic charities.

 This year, the organizers (the archdiocese of New York) and the emcee (comedian Jim Gaffigan, whose devotion to his Catholic religion is well known) assumed that Kamala Harris and Donald Trump would be attending, and did a fair amount of promotion based on that assumption.
 Maybe they should have checked with the candidates, however, because Harris announced yesterday that she won't be there, as she'll be busy campaigning in battleground states.
 So, it's just going to be Trump.